corsairmarks/combined_silfae_revisited/mod/README.md

     * Update `can_orbital_bombard` game rule with 3.4 changes
     * Update homeworld setup to account for new changes in 3.4 (e.g. Progenitor Hive)
     * All static text moved to localisation (random names, name lists, prescripted empire)
+* 6.0.0 Update for Stellaris version 3.6 "Orion" (and changes from version 3.5 "Fornax")
+    * Minor namelist updates
+    * Update `hair` to `attachment`
+    * Craftworld Arcane Replicators account for species with Exotic Metabolism and conditionally produces Exotic Gas
+    * Environmentalists begin the game with a Ranger Lodge
+    * Relentlesss Industrialists begin the game with a Coordinated Fulfillment Center, if there is space
+    * Mechanists will receive the correctly-specialized Robot Pops

 ## Source Code